A couple important points to start

 I encourage my clients to set a clock for 5 or so minutes, in which they will pause and allow their feelings – and then, if they want to choose to eat, they do so – at least with more awareness and mindfulness.
-With practice, that pause lengthens, and with practice, they become less afraid of, more willing to experience, and even curious of- the feelings that want to be felt.
+With practise, that pause lengthens, and with practise, they become less afraid of, more willing to experience, and even become curious of the feelings that want to be felt.

 Yes, but HOW do you feel?

 Turn your attention to your body, and away from the thoughts (circumstance around the emotion or anything else, including trying to name or understand the emotion).

 Become intensely watchful and curious about what is happening in your body:

 - Notice where in your body, your attention is drawn

 - You can put a gentle hand where you can feel it in your body